WhitehawkTailor/redmine_chart_reporting/README.md

 ## Usage
 The plugin automatically appears on issue pages just after the filters.

-It is possible to close/open it with the > sign before the "Charts" title.
+It is possible to close/open the chart arrea with the > sign before the "Charts" title.
 It works just like the "Filters" title above.

 You can change the column parameter (Group by) for the chart.

+The apperance of data above the figure can be switched on/off.
+Hints above any piece of the figure show the related data of the area.

 ![redmine_chart_reporting_02](https://github.com/user-attachments/assets/c5df10c8-8937-41a0-be10-6bc7eae46cd7)